 This is an exceptional opportunity allowing students to hone their skills in public speaking and researching, while also promoting school spirit amongst the community.

-Hosting events to create school spirit is a tale as old as time and is something IST has made sure to do over its 55-year history.
+Hosting events to create school spirit is a tale as old as time and is something IST has made sure to do since its founding in 1963.